So begins the story of

 again, doing new and interesting things.
 “Big

-Dot”, as an example shown at left, immediately comes to mind.
+Dot”, at left, immediately comes to mind.
 Little

 known to most Dolphin owners she, under the patient guidance of her